 While there isn’t a magic commercial carpet cleaning cost calculator, most carpet cleaning businesses charge less for commercial cleaning services than for residential cleaning services.
 Here’s why.

-Commercial spaces such as offices usually have less furniture than a home, making the carpet easier to access and faster to clean.
+Based on our observations, commercial spaces such as offices usually have less furniture than a home, making the carpet easier to access and faster to clean.

 Larger offices also prioritize the overall appearance of the space rather than fussing over individual stains.